 If the battery of your scooter dies, you will likely have to resort to pushing it or riding it manually.

 With the bike, an empty battery means almost nothing, you just have a regular bike then.
+That’s the main reason why electric bikes will also be a very solid option in certain use cases, like for people working in delivery, for example.

 Electric bikes have larger wheels and the rides are more comfortable